micksatana/line-api-cli-nodejs/README.md

 ### Revoke access token

 Ok, sometime you may feel insecure after exposing access token somewhere.
-No problem, you can revoke it by running this command.
+No problem, you can revoke it with `--revoke` option.

 ```
 line token --revoke